Using the Library

 The library has a small DVD collection.
 You can view the selection online at Somerville Library’s DVDs.
 The cases are shelved in the entrance loggia, where they may be browsed, but the discs can only be borrowed during staffed hours.
 During term time the loan period is seven days (with a £1 fine for lateness).

 Please note that for licensing reasons DVDs are to be used for educational purposes only and may not be shown for public entertainment.

 The Library has several computers available for academic use only.
 Printing (colour and b&w), photocopying and scanning are all available on the laser printer in the Library loggia – printing and copying will be charged to your battels.
 There are power sockets and wifi access for laptops throughout the library.

 Group Study Room Booking

-The Old Somervillians Room on the ground floor is available for students to book for group study.
-Please email the library or ask at the desk.
+The Ruth Thompson Room on the ground floor is available for students to book for group study.
+Please use your Nexus email to send a new Meeting Request to firstname.lastname@example.org.
 Bookings of up to two hours are available between 9am and 9pm.
 There is a limit of two bookings per group per day.

 A group should contain a maximum of five people and the room will only be held for 15 minutes after the beginning of the booking period.
-Tutorials may not be held in the Room.
-Food and drink are not allowed (as elsewhere in the Library) with the exception of bottled water.
+Tutorials may not be held in the room.
+The rules on food and drink are the same as those for elsewhere in the Library.
 Please keep noise to a reasonable level and leave the room tidy and fully vacated.

 The Library is managed by the Library Committee, which includes representatives from the JCR and MCR.
 The Committee reports via Education Committee to the College’s Governing Body.
-Book purchases are authorised by College Tutors.
 If you wish to use the Somerville College Library, please take a moment to familiarise yourself with the Library Rules.